XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/transaction-methods/submit.md

 # submit
 [[Source]](https://github.com/XRPLF/rippled/blob/master/src/ripple/rpc/handlers/Submit.cpp "Source")

-The `submit` method applies a [transaction](transaction-formats.html) and sends it to the network to be confirmed and included in future ledgers.
+The `submit` method applies a [transaction](../../../protocol/transactions/index.md) and sends it to the network to be confirmed and included in future ledgers.

 This command has two modes:

 * Submit-only mode takes a signed, serialized transaction as a binary blob, and submits it to the network as-is.
 Since signed transaction objects are immutable, no part of the transaction can be modified or automatically filled in after submission.
-* Sign-and-submit mode takes a JSON-formatted Transaction object, completes and signs the transaction in the same manner as the [sign method][], and then submits the signed transaction.
+* Sign-and-submit mode takes a JSON-formatted Transaction object, completes and signs the transaction in the same manner as the [sign method](../../admin-api-methods/signing-methods/sign.md), and then submits the signed transaction.
 We recommend only using this mode for testing and development.

 To send a transaction as robustly as possible, you should construct and [sign][sign method] it in advance, persist it somewhere that you can access even after a power outage, then `submit` it as a `tx_blob`.
-After submission, monitor the network with the [tx method][] command to see if the transaction was successfully applied; if a restart or other problem occurs, you can safely re-submit the `tx_blob` transaction: it won't be applied twice since it has the same sequence number as the old transaction.
+After submission, monitor the network with the [tx method](tx.md) command to see if the transaction was successfully applied; if a restart or other problem occurs, you can safely re-submit the `tx_blob` transaction: it won't be applied twice since it has the same sequence number as the old transaction.

 ## Submit-Only Mode